redhat-documentation/newdoc/README.md

 ## Installing newdoc

-* To install `newdoc` on Fedora, RHEL, or CentOS, use the Copr package repository:
+* To install `newdoc` on current Fedora, RHEL 8 or later, or CentOS 8 or later, enable the Copr package repository:

     1. Enable the repository: